skip to content »

 not shown on screen

-Launch ET Viewer
+The ET Viewer provides:

 Minimum Requirements

--32 MB 3D video card
+• 32 MB 3D video card

--Internet connection to run traces and download updates
+• Internet connection to run traces and download updates

--Java JRE 1.5 or newer
+• Java JRE 1.5 or newer

--Only extensively tested under Windows XP
+• Only extensively tested under Windows XP

+The Evolutionary Trace viewer is freely available for non-profit use.
+The current release has only been tested thoroughly on Windows XP.
 For profit use of the Evolutionary Trace Server may be arranged by contacting Mrs. Lisa Beveridge (beveridg@bcm.tmc.edu, 713-798-6821 ) to request a license from Baylor College of Medicine.

 • Morgan, D.H., D.M.
 Kristensen, D. Mittleman, and O. Lichtarge.
 ET Viewer: An Application for Predicting and Visualizing Functional Sites in Protein Structures.
 Bioinformatics.
 2006 Aug 15;22(16):2049-50.
 Epub 2006 Jun 29.